gfugante/Quantum-Computing-QOSF-mentorhip-program/README.md

 # Quantum-Computing-QOSF-mentorhip-program

-Script for the application Quantum Open Source Foundation (QOSF) mentorship program
+Script for the application to the Quantum Open Source Foundation (QOSF) mentorship program